vishalpalaniappan/asp-adli-python/README.md

 # Usage

-Run the tool using the following command
+Run the tool using the following command (using Python 3.9+):

   ```shell
   python adli.py <source_path>